-Liraglutide administration decreased the relative abundance of all of the obesity-related phylotypes (such as Romboutsia, Ruminiclostridium, and Erysipelotrichaceae) and enriched the lean-related genus Blautia and Coprococcus[59].
-After liraglutide intervention the abundance of Firmicutes also tended to be decreased in obese rats.
-Whereas, the finding was contrary when the study was carried out in human volunteers under field conditions without restriction[60].
-Patients with long duration of T2D have a significantly reduced Akkermensia variety.
-After comparison of the gut microbiota of subjects receiving a GLP-1 agonist and metformin, the higher Akkermansia abundances were detected in liraglutide treated patients[61].
-At first, the genus Akkermansia and some genus in the family Christensenellaceae increased prominently in liraglutide unlike to metformin subjects which showed a greater expansion of Dorea and Sutterella genera.
+Liraglutide administration has been shown to decrease the relative abundance of all of the obesity-related phylotypes (such as Romboutsia, Ruminiclostridium, and Erysipelotrichaceae) and to enrich the lean-related genera Blautia and Coprococcus[59].
+After liraglutide intervention, the abundance of Firmicutes was also found to tend towards decrease in obese rats, whereas the finding was contrary when the study was carried out in human volunteers under field conditions without restriction[60].
+Patients with long duration of T2D show a significantly reduced Akkermensia variety.
+After comparison of the gut microbiota of subjects receiving a GLP-1 agonist and metformin, higher Akkermansia abundances were detected in the liraglutide-treated patients[61].
+At first, the genus Akkermansia and some genera in the family Christensenellaceae increased prominently under liraglutide, unlike that seen under metformin, with the latter of which leading to a greater expansion of Dorea and Sutterella genera.

-GLP-1 receptors are placed on neurons innervating the portal vein, on β cells of the pancreas, in the central nervous system[62].
-GLP-1 after release can affect afferent neurons innervating the gastrointestinal tract which signal to the caudal brainstem or enteric neurons, and/or they can enter the circulation to functionate centrally, or on peripheral targets, to regulate metabolic disorders[59,63].
-Thus weight-loss and glucose-controlling effects of liraglutide are possibly mediated by gut–brain axis.
-In addition, the GLP-1 analog liraglutide reduces visceral hypersensitivity and acts as sort of a pain-killer[64].
-ROSE-010, another GLP-1 analog, diminishes visceral pain in patients suffering from irritable bowel syndrome[65].
+GLP-1 receptors are placed on neurons innervating the portal vein, on β cells of the pancreas, and the central nervous system[62].
+GLP-1 after its release can affect afferent neurons innervating the gastrointestinal tract which signal to the caudal brainstem or enteric neurons, and/or they can enter the circulation to functionate centrally, or on peripheral targets to regulate metabolic disorders[59,63].
+Thus, the weight-loss and glucose-controlling effects of liraglutide are possibly mediated by the gut–brain axis.
+In addition, the GLP-1 analog liraglutide reduces visceral hypersensitivity and acts as a sort of pain-killer[64].
+ROSE-010, another GLP-1 analog, has been shown to diminish visceral pain in patients suffering from irritable bowel syndrome[65].

-The long-term HFD intake results in a lack of energy substrates, reduced acetylcholine synthesis, membrane deterioration and oxidative stress and consequently is valid in intestinal myenteric neurons loss in mice[66].
-Grasset et al[67] revealed that gut microbiota dysbiosis causes the loss of enteric neurons, attenuated NO production and following GLP-1 resistance.
-NO produced by nNOS has been generally expected to have a protective effect on enteric neurons that is greater than its damaging effect.
-GLP-1 secretagogue, l-arginine oral administration improves the glucose tolerance by having the influence on GLP-1R signaling[68].
-L-arginine is a substrate of nNOS which improves GLP-1 sensitivity in HFD-fed mice and increases the glucose-induced insulin secretion.
+Long-term HFD intake has been shown to result in a lack of energy substrates, reduced acetylcholine synthesis, membrane deterioration and oxidative stress, and consequently is valid in intestinal myenteric neurons loss in mice[66].
+Grasset et al[67] revealed that gut microbiota dysbiosis causes the loss of enteric neurons, attenuated nitric oxide production and following GLP-1 resistance.
+Nitric oxide produced by nuclear nitric oxide synthase has been generally expected to have a protective effect on enteric neurons that is greater than its damaging effect.
+The GLP-1 secretagogue l-arginine oral administration has also been shown to improve glucose tolerance by influencing GLP-1R signaling[68].
+L-arginine is a substrate of nuclear nitric oxide synthase which improves GLP-1 sensitivity in HFD-fed mice and increases the glucose-induced insulin secretion.
 In consequence, l-arginine supplementation could have beneficial effects on postprandial GLP-1 response and GLP-1 sensitivity in patients with T2D.

 GUT MICROBIOTA AND DPP-4 INHIBITORS

-Protein CD26 present on the lymphocyte cell surface was firstly described to have a proteolytic activity in 1966 that later was named as DPP-4.
-The potential substrates of DPP-4 activity are gut hormones, like incretins, GLP-1 and gastric inhibitory polypeptide, neuropeptides, chemokine's, dietary proteins[69].
-Through the cleavage of key hormones and peptides the DPP-4 activity influences behavioral, intestinal and metabolic disorders[70].
-DPP-4 can enhance the agonistic activity of gut hormones, like the neuropeptide Y and peptide YY (PYY) by cleaving off the N-terminal dipeptide.
-As PYY has an influence on the ileal and colonic brake of digestion and on the induction of satiety via activation of hypothalamic Y2 receptors these effects could be enhanced by DPP-4[71].
+Protein CD26 present on the lymphocyte cell surface was first described to have a proteolytic activity in 1966 and was later named as DPP-4.
+The potential substrates of DPP-4 activity are gut hormones, like incretins, GLP-1 and gastric inhibitory polypeptide, neuropeptides, chemokines, and dietary proteins[69].
+Through the cleavage of key hormones and peptides, the DPP-4 activity influences behavioral, intestinal and metabolic disorders[70].
+DPP-4 can enhance the agonistic activity of gut hormones, like neuropeptide Y and peptide YY (PYY), by cleaving off the N-terminal dipeptide.
+As PYY has an influence on the ileal and colonic brake of digestion and on the induction of satiety via activation of hypothalamic Y2 receptors, these effects could be enhanced by DPP-4[71].
 However, the capacity of DPP-4 in the regulation of satiety has not yet been fully elucidated.